-Do not prescribe sodium valproate to pregnant women.
+Do not prescribe sodium valproate to women of childbearing age.

 Lithium - Antenatal monitoring of lithium levels is advised as requirements increase during pregnancy.
 There is potential for high passage of lithium into breastmilk and risk of infant toxicity.

 Where possible, avoid the use of lithium in women who are breastfeeding.